xxx/lpc-rs/doc/glossary.md

 Inheritance in LPC is less like traditional inheritance, and more like mixins in other languages.
 An object can inherit from multiple objects, and the order of inheritance matters.
-If two inherited-from objects provide the same function, the function that is inherited last will "win".
+If two inherited-from objects provide functions with the same name, the function that is inherited last will "win".

 ### interactive